metal3-io/metal3-docs/design/baremetal-operator/hardwaredata_crd.md

 ### Risks and Mitigations

-Existing deployments will require installation of the HostData CRD and necessary RBAC permissions when bumping the operator version.
+Existing deployments will require installation of the HardwareData CRD and necessary RBAC permissions when bumping the operator version.
 This needs to be clearly documented.

 ### Work Items

-- Add HostData API
+- Add HardwareData API
 - Modify the operator code
 - Adjust CAPM3 machine controller to exlude writing `status.hardware` into the statusAnnotation
 - Add unit tests